What is AirU?

 How will I know if my AirU is malfunctioning?

-We have created a teaching module to help you determine if your sensor is having a problem.
+We have created a presentation to help you determine if your sensor is having a problem.